TrioGrenobleImt/MERN-BoilerPlate/README.md

 - 🔄 **Prettier Configuration**: Integrated code formatting with Prettier for consistent styling.
 - 🖼 **Avatar Upload with GIF Support**: Users can upload profile pictures, including animated GIFs.
 - 📡 **Real-Time Online Status**: See which users are online in real-time through WebSockets.

+## Contribution

+🤝 We encourage contributions from the community!
+If you wish to contribute, please follow these steps:

+1. **Fork** the project.
+2. Create a branch for your feature (`git checkout -b feature/new-feature`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
+4. Push the branch (`git push origin feature/new-feature`).
+5. Open a Pull Request.

+### Contribution Guidelines

+- Ensure your code is well-commented.
+- Follow the project's naming and style conventions.
+- Add unit tests for your changes.